 In February 2002, the Institute was renamed to the “Harris Institute for Global Legal Studies” in honor and recognition of Whitney R. Harris’ lifelong achievements in the field of international justice, and his support of legal education and research.

 In Fall 2007, Leila Nadya Sadat, the James Carr Professor of International Criminal Law, was named the Institute’s third director and launched in 2008, a ground-breaking project to write the world’s first global treaty on crimes against humanity.
+Professor Sadat also began the Initiative on Gun Violence and Human Rights, the International Arbitration and Dispute Resolution Symposium, the International Humanitarian Law Roundtable, in conjunction with partners around the country, and the Ambassadors-in-Residence program, bringing the real life experience of leading diplomats directly into the classroom experience.

 In July 2021, John N. Drobak, the George Alexander Madill Professor of Real Property & Equity Jurisprudence; Professor of Economics was named the Director of the Institute.